Electronic Routing for Grant Applications / Internal Approvals Using Cayuse 424

 Proposal Summary (near bottom of the navigation panel on the left side of the screen within a proposal) contains 2 sections.
 The “Summary”document will now need to be filled out (a great deal of this is auto-filled as you work on your application).

 The “Documents” section of the Proposal Summary is used to upload required forms.
-Each application must have a minimum of two additionaldocuments attached to the Cayuse application file under Proposal Summary, Documents:
+Each application must have a minimum of the Einstein Grant Application Approval Form added into the document section.

-Other necessary documents may include forms for approvals from CCI, EH&S, Animal Institute, etc.
+Other necessary documents may include forms for approvals from IRB, EH&S, IACUC, etc.

 Starting the Routing